NeseOSCorp/neseos-releases/news/2024/05/28/beware-fake-accounts.md

 We recommended to follow Supermium, Google's Chromium and Microsoft's Edge X account.

-**NOTE:** Supermium is affected by Microsoft Corporation, NeseOS Corporation and Win32.
+**NOTE:** Supermium is affiliated by Microsoft Corporation, NeseOS Corporation and Win32.
 We recommended to download only Chromium by Google if you has Windows 10 or later.
 Stay safe everyone!

 **NOTE 2:** Win32 doesn't has orange checkmark.
 So, Win32 is not affiliated by Google or Microsoft.
 So, Google and Microsoft has orange checkmark.